-- Consider counseling. - Always consider the children's needs and their best interests. - Consider contacting a safe house or domestic violence program for counseling if domestic violence has been a part of the relationship.
+- 1. Consider counseling. - 2.
+Always consider the children's needs and best interests. - 3.
+Consider contacting a safe house or domestic violence program for counseling if domestic violence has been a part of the relationship.

-Domestic Violence
+Domestic Violence Issues

-If there has been domestic violence in the relationship, have a record of:

 - 1. Dates and circumstances of incidents

-- 2. Names and contact information for any witnesses
+- 2. Witnesses

-- 3. Incident and police report numbers
+- 3. Incident Numbers

-Also, consider the following advice going forward:

-- Think about meeting the other party at a neutral site to exchange the children, usually either the police department or QuikTrip. - Do not let the other party return to the residence for any reason.
-Change codes and locks if necessary. - Call the police if any further incidents of abuse occur. - Have a plan in place in the event of any future abuse and a place to go.
+- 4. Think about meeting the other party at a neutral site to exchange the children, usually either the police department or QuikTrip.

+5. Do not let the other party return to the residence for any reason.